WHAT IF I HAVE A PENDING CASE WITH THE DEPARTMENT OF SOCIAL SERVICES, OR NEED ASSISTANCE WITH SOCIAL SECURITY BENEFITS?

 If you have an emergency situation, please call your local DSS office to get assistance as soon as possible.
 Emergency cases may require in-person interaction, as DSS offices are required to have some staff physically present to handle emergency orders.

-If you cannot complete your desired SSA function online, please call 1-800-772-1213 for assistance.
+If you cannot complete your desired SSA function online, please call 1-800-772-1213 for assistance or for an appointment at your local SSA office.
+SSA offices are not open to walk-in traffic at this time.
 Social Security is prioritizing certain types of cases during the COVID-19 outbreak.
-SSA will accept requests for “dire need” payments from individuals who are supposed to receive payments but do not receive them, from those who are homeless or about to become homeless, or from those whose benefits were suspended and can now be reinstated.
-SSA is accepting new applications for benefits, but is giving first priority to the following:
+These include requests for “dire need” payments from individuals who are supposed to receive payments but do not receive them, from those who are homeless or about to become homeless, or from those whose benefits were suspended and can now be reinstated.
+SSA is accepting all new applications for benefits, but is giving first priority to the following:

 - Disability applications for the terminally ill, wounded warriors, certain severe disabilities that would qualify for immediate SSI payments, and certain illnesses that qualify for compassionate allowance or quick determination.

 - Medicare or Medicaid applications necessary for provision of treatment

 - Representative Payee designations or changes necessary to continue receiving benefits

 - Change of address, change of direct deposit, change of Rep Payee, and notifications of death.